bytecodealliance/wasm-micro-runtime/doc/perf_tune.md

 Linux perf is a powerful tool to analyze the performance of a program, developer can use it to find the hot functions and optimize them.
 It is one profiler supported by WAMR.
 In order to use it, you need to add `--perf-profile` while running _iwasm_.
 By default, it is disabled.

 > [!CAUTION]
-> For now, only llvm-jit mode supports linux-perf.
+> For now, only llvm-jit mode and aot mode supports linux-perf.

 Here is a basic example, if there is a Wasm application _foo.wasm_, you'll execute.

 ```
-$ perf record --output=perf.data.raw -- iwasm --perf-profile foo.wasm
+$ perf record --output=perf.data.raw -- iwasm --enable-linux-perf foo.wasm
 ```

-This will create a _perf.data_ and a _jit-xxx.dump_ under _~/.debug.jit/_ folder.
-This extra file is WAMR generated at runtime, and it contains the mapping between the JIT code and the original Wasm function names.
+This will create a _perf.data_ and
+- a _jit-xxx.dump_ under _~/.debug/jit/_ folder if running llvm-jit mode
+- or _/tmp/perf-<pid>.map_ if running AOT mode

+This file is WAMR generated.
+It contains information which includes jitted(precompiled) code addresses in memory, names of jitted (precompiled) functions which are named as *aot_func#N* and so on.

-The next thing need to do is to merge _jit-xxx.dump_ file into the _perf.data_.
+If running with llvm-jit mode, the next thing is to merge _jit-xxx.dump_ file into the _perf.data_.

 ```
 $ perf inject --jit --input=perf.data.raw --output=perf.data